google-research/mozolm/docs/grpc_security.md

 secured to ease the development and, in particular, debugging and stress testing.
 This insecure mode should not be used in the deployment settings.

-To secure the communication channels between the MozoLM microservice and the clients we make use of some of the security [mechanisms](https://grpc.io/docs/guides/auth/) built-in into the gRPC, which we describe below.
+To secure the communication channels between MozoLM microservice and the clients we make use of some of the security [mechanisms](https://grpc.io/docs/guides/auth/) built-in into the gRPC, which we describe below.